alemariusnexus/gtatools/README.md

 * **gtatools-test**: A simple and ugly prototyping program used to test new features.
 Most of the time, it just renders the static map along with some testing stuff for features that are currently tested.

+# Binaries and Prebuilt Dependencies

+Binaries and prebuilt dependencies for Windows can be downloaded [here](http://alemariusnexus.com/gtatools).

 # Building and Dependencies

-GTATools uses CMake >= 3.0 as its build system.
+GTATools uses CMake >= 3.0 as its build system (prior versions will **not** work).
 It is meant to be built from the $ROOT/src directory.
 Building from a component directory might work, but it is rarely tested, so don't do it.

 To compile GTATools, you need a recent compiler with decent support for C++11.
-The only officially supported compiler is GCC (on Windows: MinGW).
-Clang is sometimes tested and should work without too much hassle. **The Visual C++ compiler is currently not supported**, because I just don't have the nerves to fiddle around with it.
+The mainly supported compiler is GCC.
+On Windows, you should use MinGW-w64 (still 32-bit).
+The original MinGW will probably not work because of some missing C++11 standard library features.
+The Visual Studio 2013 compiler is also somehow supported, though you have to prepare for a storm of compile-time warnings.
+Earlier versions of Visual Studio are not supported.

 The components of GTATools depend on the following libraries.
 Note that this might change quite rapidly as GTATools is evolving: